Emil Lewis Holmdahl: Torreón and Juárez

 The fleeing federals abandoned almost 1,000 dead as well as losing more than fifty artillery pieces, 400 Mauser rifles, 20,000 rounds of ammunition and seven railroad trains loaded with food, medical supplies, and uniforms.

 The glory of victory was soured with the brutal murders of captured troops.
 According to one of Villas wives, Luz Corral, Orozco sympathizers, (Orozco had been pardoned by Huerta and returned from fight Villa and Carranza) had poisoned her daughter.
 Villa as an outraged father, cried out for vengeance and turned the prisoners over to his faithful killer, Rodolfo Fierro, called himself a frugal executioner.
 Fierro lined up more than four hundred helpless prisoners in groups of three.
 Forcing them to hug each other back-to-front, Fierro then strode down their lines firing one shot from a high-powered pistol into each trio, fatally drilling all three bodies in a single shot.
-Fierro would giggle to Villa "Look how much ammunition I saved," Everyone, but Holmdahl thought it was terribly amusing.
+Fierro would giggle to Villa "Look how much ammunition I saved."
+Everyone, but Holmdahl thought it was terribly amusing.

-Holmdahl would participate in the First Battle of Torreón alongside Villa, against General Eutiquio Munguía form September 27th to October 1st.
+Holmdahl would participate in the First Battle of Torreón alongside Villa, against General Eutiquio Munguía from September 27 to October 1.
 The battle secured the town of Torreón, and provided the Division del Norte with a large volume of arms and ammunition and enabled the formation of a substantial artillery company.
 Villa then used captured trains to move his force to Chihuahua City.
 His old enemy Pascual Orozco, now allied with Huerta was commanding the garrison there.
 Villa sent him a demand for surrender, and Orozco replied "Come and take us, you son—of—a—bitch."
 Enraged Villa launched an attack a series of cavalry attacks on the city, but was repulsed with heavy loses, while Holmdahl was wounded with a bullet in the leg.
 The wound was not serious as he had quickly recovered in time for Villas clever coup.

 Villa left a small force to surround Chihuahua City and keep up desultory fire, Villa secretly loaded the bulk of his army on trains, abandoned the city and the hated Orozco and sped towards Juárez.
 At each station along the 500-mile-journey, he sent a phony message to Juárez, reporting the progress of a federal train filled with reinforcements.
 Then he cut the telegraph wires, while the garrison bought the ruse and on November 15 the Trojan horse pulled into the border city without opposition and captured the town.
 By the following day, Villa had captured the surprised 300-man garrison, and Fierro shot them all.
 Villa methodically looted the many banks, gambling halls, whorehouses, and saloons in the city.
 With a large war chest, Villa bought fresh supplies of guns and ammunition that had been smuggled across the nearby US border.